 Christmas 1970, Riverside, California.

-Twila and Rolland Hines with Sue and Carol Poole (daughter and wife of the late Donald Poole).
+Twila and Rolland Hines with Sue and Carol Poole (daughter and wife of Donald Poole).

 Photo: DT Poole family private collection.